newrelic/newrelic-react-native-agent/README.md

  ### Symbolicating a stack trace

-There is no support for stack trace symbolication rightnow.
+Rightnoe There is no symbolication of Javascript errors.
 Please follow steps which describe here for [Symbolication](https://reactnative.dev/docs/0.64/symbolication).

+### Symbolication for Javascript errors are coming in future releases.

+### There is official support only who invited for Early Access Program.